1. Learn

 NFC Forum Type 5, ICODE SLIX and ISO/IEC 15693 vs. ISO/IEC 14443

 In October 2015, the NFC Forum confirmed the addition of the 'NFC Forum Type 5 Tag Operation Technical Specification'.
-Which, in short, means that in the future we can expect most NFC readers to be able to communicate with NXP's ICODE SLIX tags.
-Probably.
+Which, in short, means that NFC readers should now be able to read Type 5 tags such as NXP's ICODE SLIX

 Let's look at a couple of things.
-First, what is the ICODE SLIX NFC tag and second, what support for this tag can we really expect.
+First, what is the ICODE SLIX NFC tag and second, what the difference is between the Type 5 tags and the NTAG series Type 2 tags.

 ICODE SLIX - ISO/IEC 15693 vs. ISO/IEC 14443

 Most NFC Tags sold through NFC tag retailers such as us generally use a communication standard defined under ISO/IEC 14443.
 This includes chips such as the NTAG213, the MIFARE Ultralight® and the MIFARE Classic®.
-The new specification allows for the support of tags which operate under an alternative standard - ISO/IEC 15693.
-While there are other chips that use this standard, such as the HID's ICLASS, when it comes to mobile phone NFC use cases, we are really talking about one particular chip group - NXP's ICODE SLIX.
+The change made in 2015 by the NFC Forum allows for the support of tags which operate under an alternative standard - ISO/IEC 15693.
+While there are other chips that use this standard, such as the HID's ICLASS, when it comes to mobile phone NFC use cases, the most common chips are either NXP's ICODE SLIX, ICODE SLIX2 (an updated version of the ICODE SLIX) and ST Micro's ST25TV series.

 Both the current NTAG/Ultralight type chips and the ICODE SLIX chips are very similar of course.
 They both work in the High Frequency (HF) 13.56 MHz frequency range, have similar memory capacities and similar features.
 Both can store data, such as a web address, in NDEF format.